 Research shows that parents who create tech-free family time feel better about their parenting.
 Here’s why:

-- Better Connection: Without devices competing for attention, parents feel more connected to their kids.
+- Without devices competing for attention, parents feel more connected to their kids.
 They notice their children’s feelings and needs more easily.

-- Less Stress: Parents who have regular tech-free time report feeling less stressed and more confident in their parenting.
+- Parents who have regular tech-free time report feeling less stressed and more confident in their parenting.

-- Clearer Impact: Tech-free time lets parents see how they positively affect their children without digital distractions getting in the way.
+- Tech-free time lets parents see how they positively affect their children without digital distractions getting in the way.

-- Cultural Support: Society is starting to value family time and emotional connection more, which supports parents who prioritize tech-free moments.
+- Society is starting to value family time and emotional connection more, which supports parents who prioritize tech-free moments.

 Conclusion: Building Sustainable Tech-Life Balance

 Creating healthy tech habits for your family is an ongoing process that requires patience and flexibility.
-You won’t be perfect, but that’s not the goal—steady progress is what matters.
+You won’t be perfect, but that’s not the goal; steady progress is what counts.
 Research consistently shows that families who prioritize tech-free time together experience better communication, stronger connections, and happier parents.
-The key is using technology in ways that strengthen rather than weaken your family relationships.

 Your children learn more from watching you than from what you tell them.
-When you model thoughtful technology use and admit your mistakes, you’re teaching them essential skills for navigating our digital world.
-This investment goes beyond your own family—you’re helping raise a generation that can use technology effectively while preserving meaningful human connections.
-The evidence is clear: intentional tech-free family time doesn’t just help families—it transforms them.
+When you model thoughtful technology use and admit your mistakes, you’re teaching them how to navigate our digital world.
+This goes beyond your own family: you’re helping raise a generation that can use technology effectively while holding on to meaningful human connections.
+Intentional tech-free family time doesn’t just help families.
+It changes them for the better.